 Hilda Tellioğlu is the academic director at the Center for Technology and Society (CTS).
 She is Associate Professor at the Artifact-based Computing and User Research Group at TU Wien.
 As a computer scientist she has been involved with both research and teaching on socio-technology, software engineering, design and development of information technology in networked (work) environments, computer support for co-operative work (CSCW) in systems design, in health care work, in architectural planning and in manufacturing, gender issues in computer science, design thinking and interaction and interfaces design, practice-based research.

-Rafael Vrecar is currently studying Media and Human-Centered Computing (MSc) at TU Wien.
+Rafael Vrecar is currently working towards his PhD in Computer Sciences – within the field of Human Robot Interaction – at TU Wien.
 He joined the Center for Technology and Society (CTS) in July 2021 and works as researcher, supports the documentation and administration process, and helps building strategic plans for the future.
-He is also working on his Master's thesis within the field of Human Robot Interaction.
-Rafael's main scientific interests besides Human Robot Interaction lie in security and usability as well as responsible technology development.
+Rafael's main scientific interests lie in Human Robot Interaction, security and usability as well as responsible technology development.